shrenikm/website_src/content/pages/projects.md

 ## Atium

-Atium is a collection of some of my motion planning experiments, research ideas and paper implementations.
+Atium is a more formal collection of some of my motion planning experiments, research ideas and paper implementations.
 Details of the individual implementations can be found within the subdirectories of the repo.

 {{< figure src="/pages/gifs/mvmip_setup8.gif" alt="mvmip_setup8" >}}